tooky/kosli-playground/README.md

 - You should see a single Trail whose name is the repo's current HEAD commit
 - Click the Trail name to view it, and confirm this Trail has no attestations
 - Is there a new Snapshot in the `playground-prod` Environment?
+  There is.
+Even if the docker layer-caching in the CI pipeline means the Artifact has the same digest/fingerprint as the previous commit, Kosli can tell from the timestamps that the image has been restarted.

 ## Attest the provenance of the Artifact in the CI pipeline